 Your grip and stance significantly affect your ability to create lag in your swing.

 A grip that’s too tight can inhibit wrist movement, making it difficult to maintain the necessary angles for lag.
-Experiment with relaxing your hands to promote flexibility.

-Your stance also plays a role in influencing body rotation and balance.
 A stance that’s too narrow or wide can disrupt your swing plane and weight transfer.

 Focus on maintaining a balanced, athletic position by adjusting your stance width according to your height and flexibility.
-Small tweaks in these areas can bring noticeable improvements to your golf swing.

 Advanced Concepts in Lag and Swing Technique

-Mastering the skill of lag involves understanding how to effectively harness kinetic energy.
 Fine-tuning your body rotation and optimizing alignment are critical for maximizing swing speed and improving your swing technique.
-Focus on these advanced concepts to enhance your golf game.

 Harnessing Kinetic Energy for Power